funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Custom-UI.md

 #### Parameters
 [](parameters-start)
 - *InGameUILayoutComponent* `text` the text frame.
-- *float* `width` the width of the shadow.
-A value of -1 will remove the shadow without removing the outline.
+- *float* `width` the width of the shadow, scaled from 0-1.
+A value less than 0 will remove the shadow without removing the outline.

 [](parameters-end)